 When Buckminster Fuller moved to Wichita in October 1944 he left his wife and daughter behind him but took along his young personal assistant Cynthia Lacey.
 He was 50 years old and had been immersed in the material culture of machine production for nearly a quarter of a century.
 In that time his experience of failure had been comprehensive.
 He had been betrayed by stockholders; cold-shouldered by learned professions; frustrated by organized labour and put out of business by government rationing.
-Despite all these setbacks he was at the height of his powers, confident - arrogant even - in his understanding of the strategic significance of what he was trying to do, and better equipped than any living designer to undertake it.
+Despite all these setbacks he was at the height of his powers, confident-arrogant even-in his understanding of the strategic significance of what he was trying to do, and better equipped than any living designer to undertake it.
 By 1944 his grasp of the 'more for less-ing' structural possibilities of lightweight envelopes using tensile metal in was unequalled.
-This time he would bypass the reactionary professionals of the construction industry; vault beyond the impoverished model-making of Members of the famous Wichila house team.
-Fuller at the time of his move from Washington to Kansas in 1944, 'powerful, confident, like another Henry Ford' (right).
-Herman Wolf, ex-Washington PR man and briefly president of 'Fuller Houses Inc,' and the enigmatic Cynthia Lacey.
-Wolf was later to make a last-ditch attempt to prevent the collapse of the company by telling Anne Hewlett Fuller that Fuller was having an affair with Lacey.
-Characteristically the photograph of Wolf and Lacey illustrates a device invented by Fuller to enable several persons to use the single telephone allowed under wartime regulations.
+This time he would bypass the reactionary professionals of the construction industry; vault beyond the impoverished modelmaking of al the lime of his move from Washington to Kansas in 1944, 'powerful, confident, like another Henty Ford' (right).
+Herman Woll, ex-Washington PR man and briefly president of 'Fuller Houses Inc.' and the enigmatic Cynlhia Lacey.
+Woll was later to make a lastditch attempt to prevent the collapse of the company by telling Anne Hewlett Fuller that Fuller was having an affair with Lacey.
+Characteristically the photograph of Wolf and Lacey illustrates a device invented by Fuller Io enable several persons to use the single telephone allowed under wartime regulations.